Rizzler Sports Logo

 Little LeagueFixed daily limits by age + mandatory rest days

-USSSAVaries by tournament director — no universal standard
+USSSAVaries by age division and event; no universal standard

 Perfect GameTournament-specific rules posted before each event